tiagomachado/uniplaces.github.com/jobs/graduate-software-engineer.md

  + Desire to make work fun and enjoyable
  + Proactive self-learner, making adquate questions when appropiate
  + Willing to switch tecnologies, learn new things
- + Use to read others code, can learn from reading others code
+ + Used to read and learn from other people's code
  + Patience and planning skills
- + Wants to work in a very intense and fast start-up environment.
+ + Wants to work in a very intense and fast peaced start-up environment.
  + Interested in gaining holistic knowledge of the company
- + Completed (or almost) Science, Tech, Engineering or Mathematics degree OR equivalent work experience in software engineering (may be open source projects in github for example)
+ + Completed (or almost) Science, Technology, Engineering or Mathematics degree OR equivalent work experience in software engineering (may be open source projects in github for example)
- + Experience at least in two programming languages
+ + Experience in at least in two programming languages
- + To enjoy the process of good software engineering
+ + Enjoy the process of good software engineering
  + Willingness to work many hours inside a highly motivated team that aims to change the way people find accomodation.
+ + Strong sense of ownership
+ + Self-disciplined
+ + Analytical
  + Good spoken & written English

 ## A plus